Exercise your fingers to improve trigger control

 This of course is only one of many possible causes for rounds off target.
 I have found that the more relaxed my grip and the more I practice isolating my trigger finger the smaller my mistakes.
 Proper dry practice and use of dummy ammunition are the primary methods for reducing anticipation and sloppy trigger pull.
 Two exercises I do regularly will help you as well.
 They will also help with flexibility and reduce swelling in the joints.
 If you have reduced mobility from injuries like I do, it is a great part of physical therapy.

 The second exercise will increase flexibility in the individual fingers and help lubricate the tendons so they can act more independently.
 Place your fingertips together with their aegis academy, trigger control, firearms instructor, pistol shootingopposite sides and the palms about 5 inches apart.
-Starting with your pointer fingers, do small clockwise circles around each other.
-This is similar to “twiddling” your thumbs.
-Repeat the same number of repetitions counter clockwise.
-Then repeat with all your fingers.
-It will get significantly more difficult with the middle and following fingers.

 A simple Internet search will come up with several stretches and exercises for stretching the fingers or strengthen grip.
 Anyone who has been through a hand injury and done physical therapy can give suggestions as well.
 Most of these are great for gaining back lost dexterity or increasing grip strength.
 However, grip and finger strength are not always beneficial in handgun shooting.
 A heavy press equals movement so learning how to smoothly manipulate the trigger to the rear without disturbing the sights is the goal.
 I have found these two help me and may be a helpful tip for you as well.
 Our trigger finger is the means to accuracy; you must exercise and practice with it just like all the other parts!